Gavsum/Udacity_Deep_Learning/project4/README.md

 ## Project 4 - Language Translation

 This project demonstrates the use of a sequence-to-sequence model applied to an English to French translation problem.
+To see the implementation, double click the .ipynb file to load a viewable version in your browser.

 #### Motivation
 Consider that the approximate vocabulary size of an adult English speaker is ~ 20,000 words.
 If we want to translate any (meaningful) permutation of these with an RNN, we would need output neurons for every one of these permutations of words.